-According to World Health Organization, about 1 in 6 deaths were caused by cancer in 2015, making it one of the greatest health challenges of our time.
+According to the World Health Organization, about 1 in 6 deaths were caused by cancer in 2015, making it one of the greatest health challenges of our time.
 Although the risk of getting cancer can be reduced by leading a healthy lifestyle, drug treatment remains the primary form of combatting this disease.
 Unfortunately, current treatments lack efficacy against many cancers, especially at later stages.

 Researchers are striving to improve anti-cancer drugs; however, low success rates, long development times, and high costs provide significant barriers in this process.
 Lowering these barriers is critical towards improving the quality and quantity of clinical treatments.
 In a recently published paper, researchers from Lehigh University, in Bethlehem, PA, explored how a rapidly developing three-dimensional (3D) imaging technology enables non-invasive characterization of in vitro tumor models for high throughput drug screening.